Sabah Khodir: Life

-Khodir had also helped bring to light the gang-rape case at Cairo’s Fairmont hotel in 2014.
-24-year-old Nazli Karim, the case’s whistleblower and key witness, and the victim contacted Sabah following Zaki’s detention asking for her support as an activist.
-She has ever since spoken loudly against the accused rapists and was one of the few voices advocating for Nazli’s freedom after she and other witnesses were detained on August 2020 with no clear charges.
+Khodir had also helped bring to light the gang-rape case at Cairo's Fairmont hotel in 2014.
+24-year-old Nazli Karim, the case's whistleblower and key witness, and the victim contacted Sabah following Zaki's detention asking for her support as an activist.
+She has ever since spoken loudly against the accused rapists and was one of the few voices advocating for Nazli's freedom after she and other witnesses were detained in August 2020 with no clear charges.

 Khodir has spoken about her own experience of sexual assault on the BBC World Service programme Heart and Soul.

 Ever since she started speaking out against the Fairmont case, Khodir had been consistently getting death and rape threats.
 Many of those threats come on Clubhouse, a new audio-based social media app.
 Saying:“Clubhouse is still a very new app and their security and guidelines, and the way they are handling the safety of their users, is really not good.
 There are always rooms that are created to defame and threaten or extort women.
 Since day one on Clubhouse, I have been jumping from room to room where people are pinging me to help a girl where her picture or number is being posted.
-Rooms are created to abuse women, and lots of them are in Arabic.”Khodir’s active presence on the app, whether promoting her own discussions or fighting users who intimidate and harass women, has made her vulnerable to threats within the platform.
-Fake accounts often create offensive rooms with her name or go into her rooms to threaten her.
-Sabah’s active presence on the app, whether promoting her own discussions or fighting users who intimidate and harass women, has made her vulnerable to threats within the platform.
+Rooms are created to abuse women, and lots of them are in Arabic.”Khodir's active presence on the app, whether promoting her own discussions or fighting users who intimidate and harass women, has made her vulnerable to threats within the platform.
 Fake accounts often create offensive rooms with her name or go into her rooms to threaten her.
 Despite that, Sabah is still active on social media, where she continues to discuss the feminist agenda and speaks up against the people who are currently threatening her.